towalink/hostname2set/README.md

 # hostname2set

-Script that resolves a hostname to its corresponding IP addresses and adds these to an nftables set.
+Script that resolves a hostname (or multiple) to its corresponding IP addresses and adds these to an nftables set.

 ---